 In this section, I consider areas that have volatiles on their surfaces and which interact to share the same volatile ice temperature and surface pressure.
-This includes the entire globe for dense atmospheres, or the interacting portions of the splice for intermediate atmospheres (See Fig 2-2, center and right).
+This includes the entire globe for dense atmospheres, or the interacting portions of the splice for intermediate atmospheres (See Fig 2-2B, 2-2C).
 I will discuss the continuous equations in Section 5.1, analytic equations in Section 5.2, the discrete equations in Section 5.3, and efficient solutions to the matrix equations in Section 5.4.
+In Section 5.5, I present a worked example of Pluto's seasonal activity, with code and output in the supplementary materials.